IntelLabs/approximate-bayesian-inference/README.md

 Notation
 ========
 - x      : state space

 - o      : observation space.

 - z      : latent space.
+Usually model the quantities that are the target for inference.

-- n      : nuisance space.
+- n      : nuisance sub-space.
 Used to model variables that are required by the generative model but are not relevant for the inference process.
 Such that the inference will marginalize them out.

 - ε      : slack term.
 Used to model the gap from the generative model to the observations.

 - g(z,n) : Generative model that maps the latent space to either the state space or the observation space.
 This can be a deterministic o = g(z,n) or stochastic o ~ p(o|z,n) generative model.

 - L(x,x',ε): Surrogate likelihood (ABC).
 Provides a likelihood value using two observations or states.
 Usually an observation from the observation model is compared with a generated observation: L(o,g(z,n),ε)

 - Estimations are denoted by '.
 For example the estimated state space is denoted as x' and an estimated latent value z'.
 - The tilde "~" can be read as "distributed as".
-For example, the fact that a sample x is obtained from a prior distribution p(x) can be written as: x ~ p(x).
+For example, the fact that a sample x is sampled from a prior distribution p(x) can be written as: x ~ p(x).